johnsliao/Orion/README.md

 ### Where is the bot running?

-The bot is running on [Amazon Web Services (AWS)](https://aws.amazon.com/).
-The bot is not resource intensive and runs pretty much free for the first year as a micro instance.
+The bot is running on Digital Ocean Droplet instance [Sign up $10 off your first month](https://m.do.co/c/b2c8c49bf606) Disclaimer: Referral Link.
+The bot is not resource intensive and runs pretty much for free

 # Running